 After soldering all components, if their legs are too long cut them out.

 After the capacitors, we can place the resistors in their appropriate position.
-On the leaflet, you can find where to put each resistors having as reference their value.
+On the leaflet, you can find where to put each resistor having as reference their value.
 Remember you can use your multimeter to find the resistance values of the resistors.

 Solder them and cut out the legs.